mpvnet-player/mpv.net/docs/Manual.md

 #### --command=\<input command\>

-Sends a input command to a running mpv.net instance via command line, for instance to create global hotkeys with AutoHotkey.
+Sends a input command to a running mpv.net instance via command line, for instance to create global keyboard shortcuts with AutoHotkey.
 Requires [process-instance=single](#--process-instancevalue).

 ### Audio